sourcegraph/learn/posts/how-to-create-a-sourcegraph-cloud-account.md

 This section will walk you through how to create an account on Sourcegraph cloud.
 Using your preferred browser, navigate to [Sourcegraph cloud](https://sourcegraph.com/search).

-When the page is fully loaded, you’ll receive a page similar to the following, with Sourcegraph’s logo and a search bar: .
+When the page is fully loaded, you’ll receive a page similar to the following, with Sourcegraph’s logo and a search bar:

 ![Sourcegraph cloud landing page](/tutorial-images/sourcegraph-cloud-landing.png)

 On the right hand side of the top navigation pane, there is a **Sign up** button that takes you to the [Sign up](https://sourcegraph.com/sign-up) page.
-The **Sign up** page contains a form that allows you to create an account.

 ![Sourcegraph cloud sign up form](/tutorial-images/sourcegraph-cloud-signup-landing.png)